arturo-lr-dev/onlypato-web-ui/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Features

+### Launch Modal

+The site includes a launch modal that appears when users first visit the website.
+The modal displays a message about the opening date (September 5th) and allows users to enter their email to be notified when the site launches.

+#### Holded CRM Integration

+The modal integrates with Holded CRM to store user emails.
+To configure this integration:

+1. Rename `.env.local.example` to `.env.local`
+2. Add your Holded API key to the `.env.local` file
+3. Customize the API endpoint in the `.env.local` file if needed

 ## Learn More